AggieSportsAnalytics/FantasyChatbot/README.md

 Chatbot for amazing personalized guidance in Fantasy Football 🏈

+Built using <a href="https://streamlit.io">Streamlit</a> and <a href="https://langchain.com">LangChain</a> 🔨

-Contributors: Vishal Shenoy, Raquib Alam, Arnav Akula, Matthew Wang
+Contributors: Vishal Shenoy, Raquib Alam, Arnav Akula, Matthew Wang 👨‍💻